Kanboard Documentation

 // Since everything should be filtered by the reverse proxy,

-// you should want to have a bootstrap admin user.
+// you may want to have a bootstrap admin user.

 define('REVERSE_PROXY_DEFAULT_ADMIN', 'myadmin');